 English, PDF, 280kb

 Unemployment has fallen in Sweden but slower than on average across OECD countries.
 At 6.7% in April, unemployment is slightly above its pre-crisis level in 2007.

 Le Programme de recherche en collaboration (PRC) a clos son appel aux candidatures pour l'octroi de bourses de recherche et le parrainage (financement) de conférences en 2018.
 Le PRC apporte son soutien aux travaux de recherche sur l'utilisation durable des ressources naturelles dans le domaine de l'agriculture, des forêts, des pêcheries et de la production alimentaire.

 The tax burden on labour income is expressed by the tax wedge, which is a measure of the net tax burden on labour income borne by the employee and the employer.

-Sweden has the 9th highest tax wedge among the 34 OECD member countries in 2015.
-The country had the 10th highest position in 2014.
-The average single worker in Sweden faced a tax wedge of 42.7% in 2015 compared with the OECD average of 35.9%.
+Sweden had the 9th highest tax wedge among the 35 OECD member countries in 2016.
+The country occupied the same position in 2015.
+The average single worker in Sweden faced a tax wedge of 42.8% in 2016 compared with the OECD average of 36.0%.

 These country specific notes provide figures and commentary from the Taxation and Skills publication that examines how tax policy can encourage skills development in OECD countries.